AndrewDem04/Parallel-and-Distributed-Computing/Lab5_ParallelCircuitChecker/README.md

 # Parallel Circuit Checker

-In this folder its implementing a parallelized circuit satisfiability checker in Java.
+This project implements a parallelized circuit satisfiability checker in Java.
 The program checks all possible input combinations for a given logical circuit and reports the combinations that satisfy the circuit constraints.
 The workload is distributed across multiple threads for improved performance.

 ## How It Works